kimaher/OnyeSyncProj/README.md

 ---

 The writing in part 1 and all of part three is in this md file.
+For the part 2 I used regular javascript because my classes are still in session and I am in the middle of my athletic season so I did not have time to learn React.js and submit this project by Thursday.

 ---